How to Harvest and Cure Garlic

 How to Harvest

-To pull the bulbs, grasp the stalk firmly close to the ground and work the bulb loose.
-If the root system is deep or the ground has a lot of clay, working a small hand shovel around the edges can help loosen the bulb without breaking the stem, but be careful not to nick the bulb with the shovel as it may be a bigger bulb than you think.
+To harvest the bulbs, grasp the stalk firmly close to the ground and work the bulb loose.
+If the root system is deep or the ground has a lot of clay, working a small hand shovel around the edges can help loosen the bulb without breaking the stem but be careful not to nick the bulb with the shovel (it may be a bigger bulb than you expect!)

-Keep the bulbs in shade as you harvest.
+Keep the harvested bulbs in shade as you pull the others.
 Bulbs should not be exposed to the sun any longer than necessary.

-If a stem breaks, the bulb can still be harvested and cured.
+What about if a stem breaks?
+No worries, if a stem breaks, the bulb can still be harvested and cured just fine without the stem.

 How to Clean the Bulb